plabayo/learn-rust-101/src/guide/learn-async-rust/README.md

 One such detail is about whether we really need `async fn` syntax, an interesting take about that can be read at
 <https://seanmonstar.com/post/66832922686/was-async-fn-a-mistake>.
 Like always follow interesting blogs,
 and news resources such as ["This week in Rust"](https://this-week-in-rust.org/).

+There are currently not yet async iterators.
+An interesting blog series that can help you get a grasp of what async iterators might look like or to get you start thinking on it is the following series by "Yoshua Wuyts":

+1. Async Iteration I: Semantics (2020): <https://blog.yoshuawuyts.com/async-iteration/>
+2. Async Iteration II: Async Iterator Crate (2022): <https://blog.yoshuawuyts.com/async-iterator-crate/>
+3. Async Iteration III: The Async Iterator Trait (2023): <https://blog.yoshuawuyts.com/async-iterator-trait/>